linuslundahl/good-old-gallery/readme.txt

 5. Enter HTML mode in the editor.
 6. Paste your shortcode where it should be shown.

+= Themes =

+You can make your own themes, just create a `gog-themes` directory in either `wp-content` or your active themes directory, and the plugin will automatically find any themes located there.

+Creating a theme is rather simple, just start out with one of the themes found in the `themes` catalog in `good-old-gallery`.

+The structure of a theme is:

+`gog-themes
+|- my-theme/ (folder with resources)
+|- my-theme.css (this is the only required file)
+|- my-theme.png (must be a png) `

+Fill in the file headers in the css, only *Style Name* is required, but the more you fill in the better.

+Now add some css to style your Good Old Galleries.

 = Widgets =

 You are also given a new widget called *Good Old Gallery*, use it in regions where a selected gallery always should be shown.